Chapter 54

 Using PhaseAnimator to Create Dynamic Multi-Step Animations

 SwiftUI already streamlines the creation of view animations.
 One example is the matchedGeometryEffect modifier, which enables developers to define the appearance of two views.
 The modifier calculates the disparities between the two views and automatically animates the size and position changes.
-With iOS 17, Apple continues to improve a new view called PhaseAnimator in the SwiftUI framework, which allows us to build more sophisticated animations.
+Starting from iOS 17, Apple added a new view called PhaseAnimator in the SwiftUI framework, which allows us to build more sophisticated animations.

 In this tutorial, we will explore the capabilities of PhaseAnimator and learn how to utilize it to create multi-step animations.